 All departmental computers running Windows and connected to the Wright State Active Directory Domain will have Microsoft’s native firewall turned on and preconfigured.
 This is managed centrally by CaTS.
 All other computers not joined to the domain should have the native firewall turned on to help protect the system.

-If you are a student in the WSU resident halls, a desktop firewall is required.
+If you are a student in the Wright State residence halls, a desktop firewall is required.
 See the links below for a few software suggestions, or see the setup directions for your specific operating system.